Trailways Conference: Primary alignment

-This alignment would only last a single season, as Palmyra-Eagle and Parkview joined the Trailways as all-sport members in 2017 after leaving the Rock Valley Conference, bringing conference membership to the current twenty-four teams (twenty-five schools) and the current East/South/West divisional alignment.
+This alignment would only last a single season, as Palmyra-Eagle and Parkview joined the Trailways as all-sport members in 2017 after leaving the Rock Valley Conference, bringing conference membership to the current twenty-three teams (twenty-five schools) and the current East/South/West divisional alignment.
+In March 2026, the WIAA Board of Controls approved the request of two independent programs to join as full members of the Trailways Conference: St. Ambrose Academy of Madison and The Lincoln Academy of Beloit.
+St. Ambrose Academy is currently an associate member of the Trailways for several sports, while this will be the first ever conference affiliation for The Lincoln Academy after it opened in 2021.
+Both additions are planned for the 2027-28 school year and will be coupled with the loss of Hustisford, who is planning to dissolve their school district after an operational referendum failed to pass in April 2026.

 Football-only alignment

 2001-2020

 When the Trailways Conference was formed in 2001, football was among the sports offered by the organization.
 Thirteen of the original fifteen members participated in the first season of competition (including the Fall River/Rio cooperative team), with Abundant Life Christian and Williams Bay being the only holdouts.
 ALCS did not offer football at that time, and Williams Bay was a football-only member of the Indian Trails Conference.
 Two members who were affiliated primarily with the Six Rivers Conference (Belleville/Albany and New Glarus/Monticello) rounded out the original membership roster, and they participated in the first five seasons before their exit to join the Capitol Conference for the 2006 football season.
 The Trailways Conference was subdivided into large-school and small-school divisions for its first season of football: